rozek/reactive-scriptable-components/README.md

 * [PREACT](https://github.com/preactjs/preact) - from which its efficient and light-weight DOM diffing is used, and
 * [Hyperactiv](https://github.com/elbywan/hyperactiv) - a light-weight reactive library which even handles circular dependencies

+All these dependencies have been bundled into the "reactive-scriptable-components" for faster loading and a predictable user experience.

-While it may be advisable to know how to use HTM, there is no immediate need to learn any of the above to write a RSC application.
+> Nota bene: while it may be advisable to know how to use HTM, there is no immediate need to learn any of the above to write a RSC application.

+The final distributables were built using the marvellous [microbundle](https://github.com/developit/microbundle).

 ## Usage ##